waimea-ammacintosh/Level-2-programming-assesment/docs/test-results.md

 ### Test Data Used

-I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs, and i will use different numbers of coins each time
+I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs, and I will use different numbers of coins each time.

 ### Test Result

 ![Grid setup](captures/GridSetup.gif)

 every time the grid was set up, it was able to handle the right amount of coins, and add them randomly to the grid.
+This is what I expected to happen.

 ---

 ## Game end

-THis is a test to make sure that the game ends and displays the right winner
+This is a test to make sure that the game ends and displays the right winner

 ### Test Data Used